 8. Generating Employer Brand Content

-From LinkedIn posts about company culture to careers page copy, ChatGPT drafts employer brand content that recruiters can polish and personalize.
+From LinkedIn posts about company culture to careers page copy, employer brand content comes back from ChatGPT ready for a recruiter’s polish and personalization.

 Prompt: